25.4 km (15.8 mi) for the full walk, including Salisbury Cathedral and Old Sarum and with lunch at The Wheatsheaf Inn at Lower Woodford.

 - Go through the gate and turn left down a grassy path (or first have a look at another information board 90m on your right, for the King Barrows Ridge).
 In 350m turn right and in 180m reach a T-junction.
 For an Extension to Woodhenge and Durrington Walls turn left and pick up the directions at the end of this text in section [H].
 Else turn right and follow the signposted route to Amesbury.
 For the next 1.7 km follow the stony farm track, ignoring all ways off, to a main road.
 On your way information boards describe how someone in the recent past has planted clumps of trees to illustrate the formation of ships in the Battle of the Nile.

 - You exit onto the main road alongside a five bar wooden field gate.
 Turn right (south) to follow the road into Amesbury town centre.
-(There is a bus stop here for the 5/6 service which would take you through Amesbury and on to Salisbury, but there is no timetable so it is better to continue into Amesbury where there is an additional bus service, the Activ8).
+(There is a bus stop here for the X4/X5 services which would take you through Amesbury and on to Salisbury, but it is better to continue into Amesbury where there is an additional bus service, the Activ8).

 F2) Shortcut to Amesbury to the East (4 km, 2.5 mi)